ChrisW-priv/PersonalVault/zettelkasten/The Marsenne Twister.md

-The Marsenne Twister is a [[Pseudorandom number generator (PRNG)]] algorithm that is widely used due to its high-performance and long period.
+The Marsenne Twister is a [[Pseudo-random number generator (PRNG)]] algorithm that is widely used due to its high-performance and long period.
 It was developed in 1997 by Makoto Matsumoto and Takuji Nishimura as an improvement on existing PRNG algorithms.

 The algorithm works by using a large [[Mersenne prime]] number (a prime number that is one less than a power of two) to generate a sequence of numbers that appear to be random.
 These numbers are then used in applications that require randomness, such as in computer simulations, games, and cryptography.